univault-org/lspt-protocol/README.md

 9. **Consistent Performance**: Performance doesn't depend on the number of active users or seeders.
 10. **Enhanced Security**: Offers potential for improved security options compared to transfers over the public internet.
 11. **Broadcast Capability**: Leverages satellites' natural broadcast capability for efficient distribution to multiple recipients simultaneously.
-12. **Enabling Offline AI**: LSPT's satellite-based approach allows for the distribution of AI model updates and large datasets without relying on traditional internet infrastructure.
+12. **Enabling Offline AI**: SRPT's satellite-based approach allows for the distribution of AI model updates and large datasets without relying on traditional internet infrastructure.
 This capability makes personal AI accessible in remote or underserved areas, enabling AI applications to function effectively even in locations without conventional internet access.
 For example:
     - Remote communities can benefit from advanced AI applications for education, healthcare, and local development.
     - Disaster response teams can utilize up-to-date AI models in areas where terrestrial networks are damaged or unavailable.
     - Researchers in isolated field locations can access and utilize large scientific datasets and AI models.
     - IoT devices in remote industrial or agricultural settings can receive AI model updates for improved local processing and decision-making.

-This unique feature of LSPT democratizes access to AI technologies, bridging the digital divide and enabling AI-driven innovation and services in previously inaccessible regions.
+This unique feature of SRPT democratizes access to AI technologies, bridging the digital divide and enabling AI-driven innovation and services in previously inaccessible regions.

 ### 4.3 Democratizing AI Through Open Communication Standards

 While several space companies have developed proprietary protocols for satellite-based data transfer, the rapid growth of personal AI and edge computing necessitates an open, standardized approach.
-The LSPT protocol aims to fill this gap, providing a public domain solution for efficient, large-scale data transfer via satellite networks.
+The SRPT protocol aims to fill this gap, providing a public domain solution for efficient, large-scale data transfer via satellite networks.

 1. **Accessibility**: As AI models grow in size and complexity, efficient distribution becomes crucial.
 An open protocol ensures that individuals and organizations of all sizes can benefit from the latest AI advancements, not just those with access to proprietary satellite networks.

 2. **Innovation Catalyst**: A public domain protocol can spur innovation in AI applications, especially in remote or underserved areas where traditional internet infrastructure is limited.
 This democratization of technology can lead to novel solutions tailored to local needs.

-3. **Global AI Updates**: LSPT enables rapid, worldwide distribution of AI model updates, ensuring that edge devices and personal AI assistants can stay current with the latest improvements.
+3. **Global AI Updates**: SRPT enables rapid, worldwide distribution of AI model updates, ensuring that edge devices and personal AI assistants can stay current with the latest improvements.
 This capability is crucial for maintaining the effectiveness and security of AI systems globally.

-4. **Bridging the Digital Divide**: By providing an efficient means of large data transfer via satellite, LSPT can help bring advanced AI capabilities to regions currently underserved by terrestrial networks.
+4. **Bridging the Digital Divide**: By providing an efficient means of large data transfer via satellite, SRPT can help bring advanced AI capabilities to regions currently underserved by terrestrial networks.
 This has the potential to accelerate development and improve quality of life in these areas.

 5. **Transparency and Trust**: An open protocol allows for public scrutiny and improvement, fostering trust in the infrastructure that delivers AI capabilities.
 This transparency is essential as AI systems become more integrated into critical aspects of our lives.

-6. **Interoperability**: Unlike proprietary solutions, an open protocol like LSPT can be implemented across different satellite networks and ground systems, promoting a more interconnected ecosystem.
+6. **Interoperability**: Unlike proprietary solutions, an open protocol like SRPT can be implemented across different satellite networks and ground systems, promoting a more interconnected ecosystem.
 This interoperability is key to creating a truly global AI infrastructure.

-7. **Research and Education**: LSPT serves as a valuable tool for academic research and education in fields ranging from telecommunications to AI, fostering a new generation of innovators.
+7. **Research and Education**: SRPT serves as a valuable tool for academic research and education in fields ranging from telecommunications to AI, fostering a new generation of innovators.
 By providing an open standard, we enable students and researchers to work with cutting-edge technology.

 8. **Disaster Resilience**: In times of crisis when terrestrial networks may be compromised, an open satellite-based protocol ensures that critical AI-driven services remain accessible.
 This resilience is crucial for emergency response and maintaining essential services during disasters.

-By developing LSPT as an open protocol, we aim to create a foundation for equitable access to AI technologies globally.
+By developing SRPT as an open protocol, we aim to create a foundation for equitable access to AI technologies globally.
 This approach aligns with the broader goals of democratizing technology and ensuring that the benefits of AI advancements are widely accessible, not limited by geographical or economic barriers.

-As we move towards a future where AI plays an increasingly central role in our daily lives, open protocols like LSPT will be crucial in ensuring that this future is inclusive, innovative, and serves the general public interest.
-The LSPT protocol is more than just a technical specification; it's a step towards a more equitable and connected world, where the power of AI can be harnessed for the benefit of all.
+As we move towards a future where AI plays an increasingly central role in our daily lives, open protocols like SRPT will be crucial in ensuring that this future is inclusive, innovative, and serves the general public interest.
+The SRPT protocol is more than just a technical specification; it's a step towards a more equitable and connected world, where the power of AI can be harnessed for the benefit of all.

 ## 5. Architecture

 ### 5.1 Protocol Layers

-LSPT is structured into the following layers:
+SRPT is structured into the following layers:

 1. **Application Layer**: Interfaces with the user application, handling package preparation and final reassembly.
 2. **Session Layer**: Manages the overall transfer session, including initiation, maintenance, and termination.